frisoft/ateam/README.md

 `last_commit_age` is the number of hours since the last pushed commit.
 So, older pull requests will appear first.

-`tests_result` is 0 for successful tests, 1 for in-progress tests and 2 for failing tests.
-Note that this has only effect if the --include-tests-failure and/or --include-tests-in-progress are used.
+`tests_result` is 0 for successful tests, 1 for pending tests and 2 for failing tests.
+Note that this has only effect if the --include-tests-failure and/or --include-tests-pending are used.

 `open_conversations` is the number of conversation not resolved and not outdated.
 A pull request with open conversations is already subject to reviews and discussion and, so, needs less attention.